-Green burial--sometimes called natural burial--is a way of caring for the dead with dignity and minimal environmental impact.
-Green burials use non-toxic and biodegradable caskets, shrouds, and urns, and the body is not embalmed.
-Concrete vaults are not used.
-The land remains in a natural state which does not require the use of lawn fertilizers, pesticides, or extensive landscaping.
-Natural grave markers, such as flat river stones, are used to mark the grave site.
-A cemetery may be dedicated to green burials only, or a section of a conventional cemetery may be set aside for green burials.
-Green burial conserves natural resources, reduces carbon emissions, protects worker health, and preserves or restores natural habitats.
+Natural burial, sometimes called green burial, has been the traditional method of burial until the last 150 years.
+It is a way of caring for the dead with dignity and minimal impact on the environment.
+Natural burials use non-toxic and biodegradable caskets or shrouds, and the body is not embalmed.
+Neither concrete vaults nor grave liners are used.
+The land remains in a natural state that does not require the use of lawn fertilizers, pesticides, or extensive landscaping.
+Natural grave markers, such as flat river stones, or native plantings are used to mark the grave site.
+Natural burial conserves resources, reduces carbon emissions, protects workers’ health, and preserves or restores natural habitats.

-Conservation burial grounds embody the highest level of environmental responsibility.
-They consist of land designated for green burials, restricted by a permanent conservation easement, with a certified land trust to preserve the land in its natural state in perpetuity.
+Conservation Burial Grounds embody the highest level of environmental responsibility.
+They consist of land designated for natural burials, restricted to preserve the land in perpetuity.

-Each year in the United States, we bury over 850,000 gallons of embalming fluid, over a million and a half tons of reinforced concrete, almost a hundred thousand tons of steel, almost three thousand tons of copper and bronze, and over 30 million board feet of hardwoods.
-As the years go on, these numbers will only increase if we continue our current burial practices.
-Green Burial can help reverse this trend.
-Also, embalming fluid and casket finishes have been associated with adverse health consequences for workers exposed to them.
-Green Burial eliminates this health threat.
+Each year in the United States we bury over 850,000 gallons of embalming fluid, over a million and a half tons of reinforced concrete, almost 100,000 tons of steel, almost 3,000 tons of copper and bronze, and over 30 million board feet of hardwoods.
+In addition, embalming fluids and casket finishes leach into the soil and are associated with adverse health consequences in workers exposed to them.
+Natural burial eliminates these threats to health and the environment.